MeltwaterArchive/trace/README.md

  ## Formatting Axis Labels

  You can format the ticks on the x and y axis by using `xTickFormat` and `yTickFormat` respectively.
 Please read the d3 documentation on the [format of string](https://github.com/mbostock/d3/wiki/Formatting#d3_format) also see `d3.time.format` for formatting where x or y is a time series.

+ ## Legend

+ The Legend is built using standard HTML elements and is appended to your `div` after the `svg` element.
+This is so you are able to easily style the legend.